 - Dr. Hall’s metabolism research

 These kinds of experimental nutritional studies are rare because it’s very hard to get people to agree to eat a certain way and have everything measured.
 They’re also very expensive.
 But, even if they’re small studies done on one or two dozen participants, they provide stronger proof of a cause-effect relationship than most other nutrition studies.

 Download this list of credible health resources and tips on where to research health topics.

 If you don’t require a change (or intervention); how can you prove something actually caused something else (i.e. “causation”)?

 (just kidding). 🙂

-“Causations” are when the research is strong enough to actually show that one thing made something else happen.
-These results are much stronger to show that something actually caused something else.
+“Causations” are when the research is strong enough to show that one thing made something else happen.
+These results are much more robust to show that a change caused something to happen differently than it normally would.
 These results come from experimental or interventional studies.
 When we make a change to see what happens.

 Signing off and toasting: To rocking the “correlation does not equal causation” card.